 TOPICS: Introduction to the Course and the Major Sociological Paradigms.
-READINGS: None Lecture Two: June 29- Alexis de Tocqueville, The Visiting "Professor" TOPICS: Alexis de Tocqueville on Aristocratic and Democratic Societies READINGS: Democracy in America pgs. pp. 561-580 (chapters 1 to 5 on social mores in aristocratic and democratic societies) and pp. 690-95 (on despotism in mass democracy).
-Lecture Three: July 4- Karl Marx, The Philosopher TOPIC: The Philosophical Writings of Karl Marx READINGS: Excerpt from The German Ideology Lecture Four: July 6- Karl Marx, The Economist TOPIC: The Economic Writings of Karl Marx READINGS: "The British Rule in India" and "The Future Results of British Rule in India" Lecture Five: July 11- Karl Marx, The Communist TOPIC: The Political Writings of Karl Marx READINGS: Part I of Manifesto of the Communist Party ("Bourgeois and Proletarians") TERM WORK DUE: Position Paper Due at the Beginning of Class Lecture Six: July 13- Max Weber, The Ghost Whisperer TOPIC: Max Weber's Response to Marx READINGS: Excerpt from "Class, Status, Party" Lecture Seven: July 18- Max Weber, The Historian TOPIC: Max Weber's History of Capitalism READINGS: None TERM WORK DUE: Take home midterm tests Due at the Beginning of Class Lecture Eight- July 20- Max Weber, The Methodologist TOPIC: Max Weber's Advancements of the Sociological Enterprise READINGS: Excerpt from "Politics as a Vocation" Lecture Nine: July 25- Emile Durkheim, The First (The Structuralist) TOPIC: Durkheim's Structuralism READINGS: "Anomic Suicide" (from Suicide) Lecture Ten: July 27- Emile Durkheim, The Second (The Constructionist) TOPIC: Durkheim's Evolution READINGS: Excerpt from The Elementary Forms of the Religious Life Lecture Eleven: August 3- Emile Durkheim, The Functionalist TOPIC: Durkheim and the Division of Labour in Society READINGS: None Lecture Twelve: August 8- Georg Simmel, The Stranger TOPIC: Simmel on Life in the City READINGS: Introduction to "Superordination and Subordination" and "The Metropolis and Mental Life" TERM WORK DUE: Current Events Paper Due at the Beginning of Class SOME SUGGESTIONS FOR FURTHER READING Ashley, David, and David Michael Orenstein.
+READINGS: None Lecture Two: May 18- Alexis de Tocqueville, The Visiting "Professor" TOPICS: Alexis de Tocqueville on Aristocratic and Democratic Societies READINGS: Democracy in America pgs. pp. 561-580 (chapters 1 to 5 on social mores in aristocratic and democratic societies) and pp. 690-95 (on despotism in mass democracy).
+Lecture Three: May 23 - Karl Marx, The Philosopher TOPIC: The Philosophical Writings of Karl Marx READINGS: Excerpt from The German Ideology Lecture Four: May 25- Karl Marx, The Economist TOPIC: The Economic Writings of Karl Marx READINGS: "The British Rule in India" and "The Future Results of British Rule in India" Lecture Five: May 30 - Karl Marx, The Communist TOPIC: The Political Writings of Karl Marx READINGS: Part I of Manifesto of the Communist Party ("Bourgeois and Proletarians") TERM WORK DUE: Position Paper Due at the Beginning of Class Lecture Six: June 2- Max Weber, The Ghost Whisperer TOPIC: Max Weber's Response to Marx READINGS: Excerpt from "Class, Status, Party" Lecture Seven: June 6- Max Weber, The Historian TOPIC: Max Weber's History of Capitalism READINGS: None TERM WORK DUE: Take home midterm tests Due at the Beginning of Class Lecture Eight- June 8- Max Weber, The Methodologist TOPIC: Max Weber's Advancements of the Sociological Enterprise READINGS: Excerpt from "Politics as a Vocation" Lecture Nine: June 13- Emile Durkheim, The First (The Structuralist) TOPIC: Durkheim's Structuralism READINGS: "Anomic Suicide" (from Suicide) Lecture Ten: June 15- Emile Durkheim, The Second (The Constructionist) TOPIC: Durkheim's Evolution READINGS: Excerpt from The Elementary Forms of the Religious Life Lecture Eleven: June 20- Emile Durkheim, The Functionalist TOPIC: Durkheim and the Division of Labour in Society READINGS: None Lecture Twelve: June 22- Georg Simmel, The Stranger TOPIC: Simmel on Life in the City READINGS: Introduction to "Superordination and Subordination" and "The Metropolis and Mental Life" SOME SUGGESTIONS FOR FURTHER READING Ashley, David, and David Michael Orenstein.
 Sociological Theory: Classical Statements, 6th edition (Boston: Pearson, 2005).
 Bendix, Reinhard.
 Max Weber: An Intellectual Portrait (Berkeley and Los Angeles: University of California Press, 1962).
 Coser, Lewis A. Masters of Sociological Thought: Ideas in Historical and Sociological Context, 2nd edition (Fort Worth, Texas: Harcourt Brace, 1977).
 Giddens, Anthony.
 Capitalism and modern social theory: An analysis of the writings of Marx, Durkheim and Max Weber (Cambridge: Cambridge University Press, 1971).
 Hughes, H. Stuart.
 Consciousness and Society: The Reorientation of European Social Thought 1890-1930 (New York: Vintage, 1977).
 Lichtheim, George.
 Marxism: An Historical and Critical Study (London: Routledge and Kegan Paul, 1961).
 Lukes, Stephen M. Emile Durkheim: His Life and Work (New York: Harper & Row, 1972).
 Sydie, R.A.
 Natural Women, Cultured Men: A Feminist Perspective on Sociological Theory (Vancouver: University of British Columbia Press, 1994).
 Zeitlin, Irving M. Ideology and the Development of Sociological Theory, 7th edition (Upper Saddle River, New Jersey: Prentice-Hall, 2001).
 Also: Journal of Classical Sociology.